-Given enough time, many brachial plexus injuries in both children and adults heal with no lasting damage.
-But some injuries can cause temporary or permanent problems:
+Given enough time, many brachial plexus injuries in both children and adults heal with little if any lasting damage.
+But some injuries can cause temporary or permanent problems, such as:

 - Pain.
 This results from nerve damage and may become chronic.

 - Permanent disability.
 How well you recover from a serious brachial plexus injury depends on a number of factors, including your age and the type, location and severity of the injury.
-Even with surgery, some people experience permanent disability, ranging from weakness in the hand, shoulder or arm to paralysis.
+Even with surgery, some people experience permanent muscle weakness or paralysis.

 - Electromyography (EMG).
 During an EMG, your doctor inserts a needle electrode through your skin into various muscles.
 The test evaluates the electrical activity of your muscles when they contract and when they're at rest.
 You may feel a little pain when the electrodes are inserted, but most people can complete the test without much discomfort.